Representation Theory of Finite Groups: Character Table of Some Groups

 \begin{example}[$D_n$, $n$ odd]

-and the conjugacy classes are $\{1\}, \{a^j,a^{-j}\} (1\leq j\leq \frac{n-1}{2}), \{a^jb\mid 0\leq j\leq n-1\}$.
-The subgroup generatd by $a$ is normal and hence there are $2$ one dimensional representations.
-Rest of them are two dimensional (refer to Corollary~\ref{dihedral}) representations defined in the Example~\ref{dihedralrep}.
-Using them we can make character table. \end{example}
+and the conjugacy classes are $\{1\}$, $\{a^j,a^{-j}\}$ for all $1\leq j\leq \frac{n-1}{2}$ and $\{a^jb\mid 0\leq j\leq n-1\}$.
+The commutator subgroup is generated by $a$, and is normal and hence there are $2$ one-dimensional representations.
+The rest of them are two-dimensional (refer to Corollary~\ref{dihedral}) representations defined in the Example~\ref{dihedralrep}.
+Using them we can make the character table. \end{example}

+\begin{exercise} Write down a criterion such that a representation is conjugate to its own adjoint.
+Find examples of representations which are not equivalent to their adjoint (analyse one-dimensional representations). \end{exercise}